Attention Management: Time Management with a Twist

 Focused or sustained attention is where you concentrate on something to the exclusion of everything else.
 Using this attention management technique, go back to where you allocated time on your schedule to complete the report.
 When the phone rings, unless it’s your boss or someone critically important, don’t answer it.
 That’s what voicemail is for!
 Ignore texts and emails if they are not crucial.
 Unless something is an emergency, it can wait while you focus your attention on the task at hand.

 At the end of the day when you have finished your report, you can answer the texts, emails, and voicemails, and your calendar is ready for another day of attention management!
 Today’s workplace has become a hotbed of information overload and constant digital and human distractions.
 Using a few simple tools, such as prioritizing, chunking and brain dumps can get you in better control of where to focus your attention.

 Multitasking—One fact you should know: multitasking is a myth.
 You may think you are multitasking when you are on the phone, cutting carrots for dinner and watching your kids, but in truth, you are using other forms of attention that don’t require high cognitive skills.
 If you think you can write that report while talking on the phone or answering your email, you are using divided attention.
-What happens is neither task is done as well as it could be.
+What happens is that you don’t do either task as well as you could.

-Brain Dump—Time management is not completely dead – it just requires an update for today’s digital workplace.
+Brain Dump—Time management is not completely dead.
+It just requires an update for today’s digital workplace.
 You still make lists but update that list by doing a brain dump.
 What is that?
-A brain dump is where you put all the things you need to do or that are going around in your head on a list.
-Then you prioritize all the items in order of importance.
-Don’t leave anything out – you can always eliminate something if you think it is not as important as you first thought.
+A brain dump is simply putting pen to paper and writing down all things you need to do.
+Then, you prioritize all the items in order of importance.
+Don’t leave anything out – you can always eliminate things as you go and reprioritize.